-Syner gy Code Descrip What It Means gy Code tion EX Excused Used to indicate an assignment is excused and does not need to be completed.
+Syner gy Code Code Descrip tion What It Means EX Excused Used to indicate an assignment is excused and does not need to be completed.
 It has no effect on the grade. М Missing Used to indicate an assignment is missing.
 It calculates as a zero until the assignment is turned in and graded.
 INC Incompl ete Used to indicate an assignment is not complete enough to score.
 It does not affect the grade unless the teacher enters the INC with a score.
 The code should be removed once the assignment is revised, and then a new grade should be entered.
-Grade Late Used to communicate timeliness/work habits.
-The grade is included in the overall average. [space Assignm ] L ent R Retaugh Used to indicate that an assignment was regraded after re-teaching or re-assessing. t Blank Not Yet Graded Used to indicate that an assignment/assessment still needs to be graded.
+Grade [space] L Late Assignm ent Used to communicate timeliness/work habits.
+The grade is included in the overall average.
+R Retaugh t Used to indicate that an assignment was regraded after re-teaching or re-assessing.
+Blank Not Yet Graded Used to indicate that an assignment/assessment still needs to be graded.
 AB Absent Used to indicate that a student was absent while this work was completed.
 It calculates as a zero, but it can still be turned in for credit.
 It is included in missing marks/ reports.
-0 No Used to indicate that the student received a grade of zero/no credit.
-Teachers use this code carefully (and (zero) credit infrequently) because a grade of zero can significantly lower an overall average and misrepresent student achievement.
+0 (zero) No credit Used to indicate that the student received a grade of zero/no credit.
+Teachers use this code carefully (and infrequently) because a grade of zero can significantly lower an overall average and misrepresent student achievement.
 Instead of a zero, teachers more often use the "M" code for work that hasn't been turned in or " INC" for work that isn't ready to be scored yet.
 Teachers may have to change a grade to a zero if student work is so late that it is no longer practical or useful for students to submit it for credit.